Rishav159/tv-info/README.md

 # tv-info
-CLI app to get info about a tv-series.
+CLI app to get info about tv-series.

+Simple to Use.